Search

 It is dangerous to tackle gulls yourself and control is strictly governed by the Wildlife and Countryside Act, so it’s important to use a licenced pest control company.

 At Nurture Pest Control our bird control technicians are fully qualified and licenced to tackle nuisance gulls, as well as being well equipped with tools to work at height and access hard to reach nests.
-We use a range of humane and sustainable methods such as bird nets, spikes, innovative repellent gels and an electronic deterrent to encourage gulls to relocate elsewhere.
-Other solutions for existing infestations include [licenced] nest removal, bird deterrent systems and our Falconry Service.

 You can count on our team to use the best solution for your property, whilst mitigating the effect in the environment.
 We work quickly, discreetly and with the minimum of disruption to resolve gull problems and offer expert advice to help keep gulls away from your property in the long-run.